winitzki/scall/tutorial/programming_dhall.md

 - [D. Rémy.
 Functional programming and type systems](https://gallium.inria.fr/~remy/mpri/)
 - [Lectures on Advanced Functional Programming, Cambridge, 2014-2015](https://www.cl.cam.ac.uk/teaching/1415/L28/materials.html), in particular the [notes on lambda calculus](https://www.cl.cam.ac.uk/teaching/1415/L28/lambda.pdf)

-That theory is beyond the scope of this book.
+Most of that theory is beyond the scope of this book.
 Instead, the book focuses on issues arising in practical programming.

 ## Differences from other FP languages